mozilla-services/buildhub/docs/jobs.rst

 A command to download the latest S3 manifests, containing information about all available files on archive.mozilla.org, and send that information as buildhub records to a remote Kinto server.

-The command will go through the list of files, pick release files, and deduce their metadata.

 .. code-block:: bash

     latest-inventory-to-kinto

+The command will go through the list of files, pick release files, and deduce their metadata.
+It is meant to be executed on an empty server, or periodically to catch up with recent releases in case the other event-based lambda had failed.

 Its configuration is read from environment variables: